 There are also private beaches or beach clubs, where you can hire sun beds and parasols.
 Most have a bar and/or restaurant, and some provide parking too.

 Grand Hotel Portovenere is located on the most panoramic point of Portovenere, directly overlooking the sea and Palmaria Island.
-In the XVI century, the structure was home to a Franciscan monastery or ‘convento’ and was transformed into a hotel in 1970.
+In the XVII century, the structure was home to a Franciscan monastery or ‘convento’ and was transformed into a hotel in 1970.
 After careful renovations with special attention to maintaining the original architectural features, revisiting them in a modern way to provide guests with maximum comfort, Grand Hotel Portovenere has reopened its doors in 2014 with its new design and understated elegance.
-It offers sea-view suites (see: Portovenere’s Top Suite on “A Luxury Travel Blog”), a partnserhsip with a nearby beach club, and was voted Best Hotel by Richard Bangs of the Huffington Post.
+It offers sea-view suites (see: Blending Traditions & Nature in Interior Design: Suites at Grand Hotel Portovenere), a partnership with a nearby beach club, and was voted Best Hotel by Richard Bangs of the Huffington Post.
 Finally, Grand Hotel Portovenere also offers you the opportunity to rent your private motorboat or other types of yachts and boats to discover the Gulf of Poets in an exclusive way.